fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Import-AzureRmApiManagementApi.md

 ### -SpecificationFormat
 Specifies the specification format.
-The acceptable values for this parameter are: Wadl, Wsdl, and Swagger.
+The acceptable values for this parameter are:

+- Wadl
+- Wsdl
+- Swagger

 ```yaml
 Type: PsApiManagementApiFormat